SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Flows/Flow_operators.md

 ![Merging two input values](~/user-guide/images/Flow_OperatorMerge.gif)<br>
 *Merging two input values in DataMiner 10.4.12*

-This could for example be used to reuse a page or panel by linking it to a flow that takes the latest value of a list of different feeds.
+This could for example be used to reuse a page or panel by linking it to a flow that takes the latest value of a list of different data.

 ## Combine